sandordargo/sandordargo.github.io/_posts/2021-6-16-multiple-destructors-with-cpp-concepts.md

 ```
 Basically, the error message says that the code is not compilable, because `int` is trivially destructible, therefore it doesn't satisfy the requirements of the first destructor which requires a not trivially destructible type.

-It's sad because `int` should use the other destructor...
+It's sad because `int` should use the other destructor as we discussed earlier...

 While I was looking at the code, I realized that I dislike something about it - apart from the compilation failure.
 We started with the most specific, with the most constrained overload, instead of going from the general implementation towards the specific.